bentoml/BentoML/README.md

 BentoML is an open-source model serving framework, simplifying how AI/ML models gets into production:

 - **🍱 Easily build APIs for Any AI/ML Model.** Turn any model inference script into a REST API server with just a few lines of code and standard Python type hints.
 - **🐳 Docker Containers made simple.** No more dependency hell!
-Manage your environments, dependencies and models with a simple config file.
-BentoML automatically generates Docker images, ensures reproducibility, and simplifies how you run inference across different environments.
+Manage your environments, dependencies and model versions with a simple config file.
+BentoML automatically generates Docker images, ensures reproducibility, and simplifies how you deploy to different environments.
-- **🧭 Maximize CPU/GPU utilization.** Improve your API throughput and latency performance leveraging built-in serving optimization features like dynamic batching, model parallelism, multi-stage pipeline and multi-model inference-graph orchestration.
+- **🧭 Maximize CPU/GPU utilization.** Build high performance inference APIs leveraging built-in serving optimization features like dynamic batching, model parallelism, multi-stage pipeline and multi-model inference-graph orchestration.
-- **👩‍💻 Build Custom AI Applications.** BentoML is highly flexible for advanced customizations.
-Easily implement your own API specifications, asynchronous inference tasks; customize pre/post-processing, model inference logic; and define model composition; all using Python code.
+- **👩‍💻 Build Custom AI Applications.** Easily implement your own API specifications, asynchronous inference tasks; customize pre/post-processing, model inference and model composition logic, all using Python code.
 Supports any ML framework, modality, and inference runtime.
-- **🚀 Build for Production.** Develop, run and debug locally.
+- **🚀 Ready for Production.** Develop, run and debug locally.
 Seamlessly deploy to production with Docker containers or [BentoCloud](https://www.bentoml.com/).

 ## Getting started